sparkfun/32U4_Breakout_Board/Examples/readme.txt

 To program:
 You can download a program a hex file to your Sparkfun 32u4 Breakout Board by first hitting the physical reset button on the device.
-This will put the device into its bootloader state for 7 seconds.
+This will put the device into its bootloader state.
 Then use the command 'make program'.

 Examples: